 - be proportionate to the proportionality of the act/decision and its possible intervention in the field of third parties.

-2.5.2 Obligation to secrecy: The administration is obliged to secrecy.
+2.3.2 Obligation to secrecy: The administration is obliged to secrecy.
 Contents from any meetings, admin meetings are always sensitive to treat and may not be passed on to third parties.
 A proven violation can lead in the discretion of the admins to the immediate exclusion from the admin team.

-2.5.3 Objectivity: The interest of the ProLeague always takes precedence over the interest of the individual PL-Admins.
+2.3.3 Objectivity: The interest of the ProLeague always takes precedence over the interest of the individual PL-Admins.
 Subject to this, PL admins who are affected by the content of the facts are to be excluded from decisions.
 (This concerns e.g. the case, if it concerns a decision about a club or its player, for which a PL-Admin also plays.)

-3.1.1 The players council shall be newly elected every two seasons of the ProLeague (cf. §3.3).
+3.1.1 The players council is elected every three ProLeague seasons.

-3.1.2 The players council shall be composed of the seven most frequently elected candidates.
+3.1.2 The players council shall be composed of the five candidates most frequently elected by the community.